telerik/ajax-docs/api/server/Telerik.Web.UI/UpdateClientOperation`1.md

 #### Remarks
 When the  of the operation is  the Item property will
             return null (Nothing in VB.NET) in case the items of the control have been cleared.

+###  PropertyName `String`

+Gets the name of the property which has been changed on the client side.

 ###  Type `ClientOperationType`